capeweed

 Leaf width: Leaves are 2-6 cm wide.

-Comments: It produces about 4,500 seeds per plant.
+Comments: Capeweed produces about 4,500 seeds per plant.

-Habitat: Capeweed is present on most soil types but prefers sandy soils and loams.
-Its presence is a good indication of high soil P levels or high N. More on lawn and turf grass weeds is in our weed ID chart.
+Habitat: This weed is present on most soil types but prefers sandy soils and loams.
+The presence of Capeweed is a good indication of high soil P or N. More on lawn and turf grass weeds is in our weed ID chart.

 How to control Capeweed.